arohan0929/hacktoon/README.md

 # hacktoon

-a website that shows superhero characaters' comics, series, and plot events.
-Has a search function and a homepage
+a website that shows superhero characters' comics, series, and plot events.
+Has a search function and a homepage.